doongit/azure-scoutsuite-lab/ai-security-lab/ai-threat-model.md

 # AI Security Mini Threat Model

 This Streamlit and CLI lab calls an LLM while enforcing three core guardrails:
-* Role based access control gating each action.
+* Role-based access control, gating each action.
 * Prompt filter that rejects ignore the rules attacks and exfiltration attempts.
 * Secrets managed through `.env` so keys never sit in the repo.